Sometime in the middle of the night, my fan exploded.

 But the problem with enjoying remote areas is getting to them in the first place.

-Typical local transport in Laos.
-Cram a decrepit bus with sweating people and stinking cargo, three to a two-person seat, then bounce it along at 10 miles per hour over a muddy, mountainous road that is being resurfaced.
+Standard procedure requires cramming a decrepit bus with sweating people and stinking cargo, three to a two-person seat, then bouncing it along at 10 miles per hour over a muddy, mountainous road that is being resurfaced.

 Green snot was permanently plastered on his upper lip, which he wiped with flailing arms and immediately deposited on my leg.
 Less than 20 minutes later, he spat up a rancid-smelling blob of goo that was also wiped away by both him and his mother.
 She didn’t mind that he reached right over to give me some.

 I felt the sticky wetness drying in my leg hair and did my best to scoot an extra precious centimeter or two toward the side of the bus.
 There was no escape.

 This kid was obviously ready to rumble.
 What I thought was his final blow came after one of our many stops for construction delays.
 I got off the bus to stretch and returned to find the mother removing her kid’s pants on my empty seat.
 It had become the changing table.
 Green diarrhea fell from his trousers onto the floor and bench.
 I was going to have to sit in the mess.

 Then an even more peculiar thing happened: she left his pants off.
 I know disposable diapers have their evil issues with decomposition, but they also have their merits.
 Even a cloth diaper would have done the trick.
 Or an old newspaper.
 But no, the kid was to ride bottomless for the rest of the journey.
 As we bounced along, his tiny little Laotian penis was pointing in all directions, like a bank robber trying to keep heads down during a stickup.
 It didn’t take long for me to get squirted.